MicrosoftDocs/cpp-docs/docs/standard-library/bitset-class.md

    bitset<5> b1r3;
    b1r3 = b1.reset( 2 );
-   cout << "The collecion of bits obtained from resetting the\n"
+   cout << "The collection of bits obtained from resetting the\n"
         << "third bit of bitset b1 is: ( "<< b1r3 << " )"
         << endl;